-WWII Irish hero who rammed a Tiger II tank
+World War II crazy Irish hero who rammed a Tiger II tank and took it out

 He returned to Ireland in 1979 and, after an interlude in the civil service, was elected as an Ulster Unionist legislator for North Down in the new Northern Ireland Assembly - the sole Catholic to sit on the unionist benches.

-During his Assembly days his nickname of “Captain Mainwaring” was owed as much to his military moustache and bearing as much as his heroic past and he achieved some notoriety in the province after he urged Martin McGuinness and Gerry Adams to blow up the IRA’s stash of weapons in “one big bang”.
+During his Assembly days, his nickname of “Captain Mainwaring” was owed as much to his military mustache and bearing as much as his heroic past and he achieved some notoriety in the province after he urged Martin McGuinness and Gerry Adams to blow up the IRA’s stash of weapons in “one big bang”.

 He was knighted by the Queen in 1998 and served as the Assembly's Deputy Speaker from 2000 until the body was suspended in 2002.

-In his retirement he was made a Chevalier (Knight) of France’s Légion d’Honneur in 2005 and received the country’s Croix de Guerre two years later.
+In his retirement, he was made a Chevalier (Knight) of France’s Légion d’Honneur in 2005 and received the country’s Croix de Guerre two years later.

 When he died at the age of 91 in 2014 he was hailed by Ulster Unionist leader, Mike Nesbitt, as “one of a kind”.